step-security/dynamodb-actions/README.md

           jq '.commit' <<< '${{ steps.config.outputs.item }}'
 ```
 #### Note:
+- `id-token: write` is required for OIDC so that the aws-actions/configure-aws-credentials action can exchange the GitHub OIDC token for temporary AWS credentials.
 - Ensure that the role-to-assume ARN matches the one in your AWS IAM configuration.
 - Update the aws-region and the table name as per your requirements.